Get

 Wrapping Up

-For your beloved four-legged friend to achieve and maintain a healthy weight, it’s essential that you follow your veterinarian’s recommendations, monitor your dog’s diet, and ensure that they get enough exercise.
+For your beloved canine to achieve and maintain a healthy weight, it’s essential that you follow your veterinarian’s recommendations, monitor your dog’s diet, and ensure that they get enough exercise.
 Familiarize yourself with the BCS, and make sure your dog maintains a score between 4 and 5.
 A chubby pup may be cute to some people, but those extra pounds can cause serious health problems.
-Be proactive in managing your dear dog’s weight to ensure that they stay by your side for as long as possible!
+Be proactive in managing your dear dog’s weight to ensure they stay by your side for as long as possible!

 Featured Image Credit: GoodFocused, Shutterstock